- Food and Cooking»

 Writing the recipe for Gypsy Tart reminded me of another cake that children ate in the early 1950s.
-On our way home from school we would call in the bakers shop to see if they had a concoction they called Nelson Squares.
-Apparently this was fairly common throughout the country and kids would buy a slice and eat it before we got home.
+On our way home from school, we would call in the bakers' shop to see if they had a concoction they called Nelson Squares.
+Apparently, this was fairly common throughout the country and kids would buy a slice and eat it before we got home.
 We didn’t know the details of how they were made only that they were delicious and cheap.
 I think they charged 1 penny a slice which was just within the reach of most impoverished school children.
-The basic mix was any stale cakes that remained at the end of the day and for that reason the flavour would vary more or less each time.
+The basic mix was any stale bread, cakes or buns that remained at the end of the day and for that reason, the flavour would vary more or less each time.

 Every baker would have their own recipe and it would vary from county to county, according to local taste and what was left over.

 The following seems to be about as close as can be remembered from those in the know.

 Using a large mixing bowl put the equivalent of half a standard loaf of stale bread (or any old cakes or buns, it all adds to the flavour).

 Add some cold water and mix by hand until it’s nice and moist (not too wet).
 When thoroughly mixed add mixed dried fruit (perhaps anything that’s left in the cupboard) then roughly a dessert spoon of mixed spice and any variety of sugar to taste (keep trying it until you like the flavour.)